DEC Adjudicatory Hearings

 After the appeal is referred to OAH, the Chief Administrative Law Judge will assign it to one of the Administrative Law Judges located in Juneau or Anchorage.
 This assignment is subject to challenge by either party in the matter.
 OAH adjudication is subject to compressed deadlines, and parties should expect to convene immediately for a planning conference, and to complete briefing and hearing preparation under short deadlines.
 However, it is common for these deadlines to be extended by mutual agreement.
 Parties can also agree to stay the OAH process if they wish to engage in alternative dispute resolution under 18 AAC 15.205.

-The Office of Administrative Hearings has their own regulations for conducting appeals that can be found at 2 AAC 64.010 – 990.
+The Office of Administrative Hearings has their own regulations for conducting appeals found at 2 AAC 64.010 – 990.

 Under Alaska Statute at AS 44.64.060(c), the Commissioner may request the Chief Administrative Law Judge to participate with the assigned administrative law judge (ALJ) in the conduct of the administrative hearing.
 In this scenario, (1) the Commissioner and the ALJ sit jointly to hear evidence and arguments at a time set for the convenience of the Commissioner; (2) the ALJ makes evidentiary and procedural rulings, but the Commissioner is permitted to question witnesses and counsel; (3) the ALJ and the Commissioner deliberate jointly, with the ALJ preparing a draft decision after those deliberations.
 In this scenario, the decision is final when issued by OAH

-In a second scenario, the Commissioner does not participate in the adjudicatory hearing.
+In a second, separate scenario, the Commissioner does not participate in the adjudicatory hearing.
 In that scenario, the ALJ hears evidence and arguments, makes evidentiary and procedural rulings, and questions witnesses and counsel.
 The ALJ then drafts a decision after the adjudicatory hearing is completed.
-Once the Administrative Law Judge has drafted a decision, that draft decision is provided to the involved parties and the Commissioner for review and comment.
+Once the Administrative Law Judge has drafted a decision, it is provided to the involved parties and the Commissioner for review and comment.
 The Commissioner has 45 days to return the draft decision to the Administrative Law Judge.
 The Commissioner can take the following actions:

 Court Deadlines